Akib7/Test-Case-Project-Pickaboo/README.md

 Each test case is organized into the following sections:

-**Test Case ID**: A unique identifier for the test case.
+- **Test Case ID**: A unique identifier for the test case.

-Test Objective: A brief description of the objective or purpose of the test case.
+- **Test Objective**: A brief description of the objective or purpose of the test case.

-**Preconditions**: Any necessary prerequisites or conditions that must be met before executing the test case.
+- **Preconditions**: Any necessary prerequisites or conditions that must be met before executing the test case.

-**Test Steps**: Detailed step-by-step instructions on how to execute the test case.
+- **Test Steps**: Detailed step-by-step instructions on how to execute the test case.

-**Expected Results**: The expected outcome or behavior of the Pickaboo application after executing the test steps.
+- **Expected Results**: The expected outcome or behavior of the Pickaboo application after executing the test steps.

-**Test Data**: Any specific test data or inputs required for executing the test case.
+- **Test Data**: Any specific test data or inputs required for executing the test case.

-**Test Environment**: The hardware, software, and configuration requirements for executing the test case.
+- **Test Environment**: The hardware, software, and configuration requirements for executing the test case.

-**Test Status**: The current status of the test case (e.g., Pass, Fail, In Progress).
+- **Test Status**: The current status of the test case (e.g., Pass, Fail, In Progress).

-**Notes**: Additional notes or comments related to the test case, such as known issues or suggestions for improvement.
+- **Notes**: Additional notes or comments related to the test case, such as known issues or suggestions for improvement.